 This report was written by Joshua Paternina Blanco and Andrea Papu Carrone of the International Transport Forum (ITF).
-Andrea Papu Carrone led the modelling work undertaken in the report, with support from Luis Martínez, also from the ITF.
-Matteo Craglia (ITF) provided valuable contributions.
+Andrea Papu Carrone led the report's modelling work and Luis Martínez (ITF) developed key components of the simulation model.
+Matteo Craglia (ITF) provided valuable support.
 The project was managed by Joshua Paternina Blanco.